MoarVM/MoarVM/docs/jit/ir.md

 # Expression 'Tree' Intermediate Representation

-The 'expression tree' IR has been developed developed to support low-level optimization and advanced code generation.
+The 'expression tree' IR has been developed to support low-level optimization and advanced code generation.
 This document describes this representation, the way it is generated, and the way it is consumed.
 You may need this document in order to develop specialised JIT support for a graph, add support for newly developed VM opcodes, or to help in debugging.

 ## Template Syntax